smiah069/helloWorld/usefulTermCmd_OpensourceSW.md

 *This document is very messy at this point!
 I started putting things here long ago.
 Of course, many things have changed and some information placed here is obsolete!!.
 Hopefully, I will find some time down the road to delete some obsolete information/instructions and  make this document tidy for other users.
 It comes with no warranty and you can try some instructions placed here at your own risk!*

+**Installing Homebrew for Linux**

+	* To install Homebrew, simply copy the following line
+	>
+	>/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
+	>
+	and then paste it in the terminal
+	* Press RET key to install it

+After installing homebrew, you will need to install ruby for **Linux** as well.
+For that, run *brew install ruby*

+Once ruby is installed, you can install other open-source software using brew.

 **Zipping and Unzipping Files**